zhufuyi/sponge_doc/en/learn-about-sponge.md

 #### **⓸Microservice created based on protobuf**

-`⓸Microservice created based on protobuf` is a general microservice (gRPC) that includes all the necessary functionality from development to deployment and API interface template code.
+`⓸Microservice created based on protobuf` is a general microservice (grpc) that includes all the necessary functionality from development to deployment and API interface template code.
 It supports various database types for data storage.

 **Use Case:** General microservice projects.